Connect with others who understand.

 Body Image Issues

 The study authors reported that several factors related to CAH can affect body image.
-Women with classic CAH who have atypical genitalia may experience unfair treatment regarding their gender.
+Women with either type of classic CAH who have atypical genitalia may experience unfair treatment regarding their gender.
 Additionally, they may be less satisfied with romantic relationships and have fewer partnerships.
 Having a deep voice, excess facial and body hair, or adult acne may also affect body image.

 References